jaywhj/mkdocs-materialx/docs/plugins/group.md

   - group
 ```

-The group plugin is built into Material for MkDocs and doesn't need to be
+The group plugin is built into MaterialX for MkDocs and doesn't need to be
 installed.

   [group]: group.md